Ye Shanghai

 Ye Shanghai (夜上海) is a live album by artist Roberto Paci Dalò, recorded as a live 5.1 performance in ORF Funkhaus Studio, Austrian Broadcasting Corporation in Wien, for Kunstradio programme and distributed by Soundohm.
 Beneath the album, the homonym project related to the history of the Shanghai Ghetto.

 Background

 Sonic materials are the Chinese song of the 30s Ye Shanghai (Shanghai nights) played by Zhou Xuan, sampled and rebuilt, and samples from archive materials from the years between 1933 and 1949, voices in English, Yiddish, Chinese, German.
 To these, live instrumental and electronic sounds.

-The album was presented in Venice on the 10th of November 2014 at the Bevilacqua La Masa Foundation.
+The album was presented in Venice on 10 November 2014 at the Bevilacqua La Masa Foundation.